See Evan Rachel Wood as Madonna in First Look Photo From 'Weird Al' Yankovic Biopic

 Roku, which will premiere the biopic, previously shared the first photo of Harry Potter star Radcliffe in the role of the master parodist.
 “Wearing the Hawaiian shirt is a huge responsibility that I don’t take lightly, and I’m honored to finally share with the world the absolutely 100 percent unassailably true story of Weird Al’s depraved and scandalous life,” Radcliffe said in a statement.

-Yankovic himself co-wrote Weird: The ‘Weird Al’ Yankovic Story alongside Funny or Die’s Eric Appel, who will also direct the likely unorthodox biopic.
+Yankovic himself co-wrote Weird: The Al Yankovic Story alongside Funny or Die’s Eric Appel, who will also direct the likely unorthodox biopic.

 “When my last movie UHF came out in 1989, I made a solemn vow to my fans that I would release a major motion picture every 33 years, like clockwork.
 I’m very happy to say we’re on schedule,” Yankovic previously said in a statement.
 “And I am absolutely thrilled that Daniel Radcliffe will be portraying me in the film.
 I have no doubt whatsoever that this is the role future generations will remember him for.”